muarshad01/LLM/Notes/lecture08_notes.md

-hello everyone welcome to this lecture in the large language models from 0:10 scratch Series today we are going to learn about a very important topic which is called 0:17 as bite pair encoding in many lectures or even video content which you see on 0:23 large language models when tokenization is covered the concept of bite pair 0:29 encoding is rarely explained however behind modern algorithms such as gpt2 0:36 gpt3 Etc the tokenizer which these modern llms use is usually bite pair 0:45 encoding so you really need to understand what this means and how encoding how this encoding is done for 0:52 modern L large language models so let's get started with today's 0:57 lecture first let me take you to the Google collab 1:03 notebook um until now if you have followed the previous lecture what we did in the previous lecture is that we 1:10 implemented a simple tokenization scheme if you remember what we covered in the 1:16 previous lecture let me just uh take you quickly through that in the previous 1:21 lecture what we did was we basically took sentences we converted them into tokens and then we converted this into 1:29 vocabul so then every word of the token was arranged in an ascending order and then 1:35 a ID or a numerical ID or a token ID was assigned to each token so here every word was a unique 1:44 token along with special characters like comma full stop exclamation mark 1:50
-Etc um now in today's lecture we are going to cover a much more sophisticated 1:56 tokenizing tokenization scheme why sophistic ated I'll come to that in a moment but just remember that today we 2:03 are going to learn about the bite pair encoding or BP tokenizer this BP tokenizer which we are 2:10 going to cover today was used to train large language models such as gpt2 gpt3 2:17 and the original model used in Chad GPT if you have not seen the previous 2:22 lecture on tokenization I highly encourage you to watch that so that this lecture will become very clear to you 2:29 because in the previous lecture we implemented our own tokenizer completely from scratch and today we are going to 2:36 learn about a bit more advanced concept and this scheme this bpe scheme is used 2:42 in all modern llms and so it's very important for us to learn so let me take 2:48 you to the Whiteboard right now and explain the concept of bite pair tokenizer and why do we even need it in 2:54 the first place so if you look at the tokenization algorithms there are Word and character level tokenizers
-2:59
-essentially three types of tokenization algorithms the first is the word based 3:05 tokenizer U the second type is the subword based tokenizer and the third 3:11 type is the character based tokenizer let me walk you through these step by step in the word based tokenizer what we 3:18 usually do is every word in the sentence is usually one token the tokenizer which 3:24 we saw in the previous lecture such as for example in this example the um the 3:30 fox chased the dog the tokens were the fox chased the dog so every word was one 3:37 token right so that's why it's an example of word based 3:42 tokenizer uh here I'm taking one more example to illustrate this concept to 3:48 you if the sentence is my hobby is playing cricket and if the tokens are 3:53 individual words such as my then hobby then is then playing and then Cricket 3:59 that that is a word based tokenizer awesome now can you think of the 4:04 problems associated with the word based tokenizer
-4:10
-first uh the main problem is what do you do with Words which are not present in the vocabulary so let's say if you have 4:16 huge amount of training data and you will break it down into sentences right and then you'll break down the sentences 4:23 into individual words and then you will assign a token ID to each of these words 4:28 but when the user is interacting with the llm let's say and the user inputs a word which was not present in the 4:34 vocabulary these words are also called as out of vocabulary words so you can think of as preparing for an exam but in 4:42 the exam a question is asked which is completely different from what you have prepared for uh in word based tokenization 4:49 schemes it's very difficult to know what do we do with out of vocabulary words because consider this case itself my 4:56 hobby is playing Cricket let's say if the data set was small and only one sentence if a new word is given such as 5:03 football and that is not present in this data set then usually these tokenization 5:10 schemes run into an error this is a very simplified example I have constructed 5:15 but uh this problem shows up when you do word based tokenization a lot usually 5:21
+* bite pair encoding
+* behind modern algorithms such as gpt2 gpt3 Etc the tokenizer which these modern llms use is usually bite pair encoding
+*
+* Google collab
+* every word of the token was arranged in an ascending order and then
+* cover a much more sophisticated
+* used to train large language models such as gpt2 gpt3
+* essentially three types of tokenization algorithms the first is the word based tokenizer U the
+* second type is the subword based tokenizer and the third
+* type is the character based tokenize let me walk you through these step by step in the word based tokenizer what we
+* first uh the main problem is what do you do with Words which are not present in the vocabulary so let's say if you have

 ***